Tick Prevention for Humans Varies Between Socio-Economic Levels

-Interestingly, the authors found that tick prevention behaviors varied between different socio-economic levels.
+The authors found that tick prevention behaviors differed across socio-economic levels.

-“Those with a higher education level and incomes may choose other more expensive options such as property measures, including use of lawn treatments (as was observed in this study) and/or landscaping options,” writes Niesobecki.
+“Those with a higher education level and incomes may choose more expensive options such as property measures, including lawn treatments and landscaping,” writes Niesobecki.

-[bctt tweet=”Study finds most pet owners surveyed apply tick control to their pets, but do not apply insect repellent to themselves on a regular basis.” username=”DrDanielCameron”]
+[bctt tweet=”Study finds most pet owners surveyed apply tick control to their pets, but do not apply insect repellent to themselves regularly.” username=”DrDanielCameron”]

-Meanwhile, individuals with a lower educational level were more prone to engage in personal protection, such as checking for ticks, showering/bathing after being outdoors, using insect repellents and applying pet tick control products.
+Individuals with lower educational levels were more likely to engage in personal protection behaviors, including checking for ticks, showering after outdoor exposure, using insect repellents, and applying pet tick control products.

 Related Articles: